 You do not have to face PC 246.3 charges on your own in California.
-A criminal defense lawyer in Los Angeles can help you develop a defense to negligent discharge of a firearm charges.
+A criminal defense lawyer in Los Angeles can help you develop a defense to negligent discharge of a firearm charge.
 Depending on your unique situation, a lawyer may be able to argue:

 You Were Acting in Self-Defense

 You have the right to protect yourself and others in California.
 If you discharged a firearm or BB device because you reasonably believed you needed to do so to prevent a great bodily injury or your death, you may be able to avoid PC 246.3 charges.